Wafulah/bank-simulation/README.md

 ### Security Enhancements
 - Validate user permissions before allowing sensitive operations like transfers and currency conversion.

+### CI/CD Integration
+- Implement continuous integration and continuous deployment (CI/CD) pipelines to automate testing, building, and deployment processes.
+- Integrate tools like GitHub Actions, Jenkins, or CircleCI to ensure fast, consistent, and reliable releases across environments.

+### Dockerization
+- Dockerize the application to create consistent environments across development, staging, and production.
+- Use Docker Compose for setting up multi-container applications and services like PostgreSQL and Redis.

 ### Scalability
 - Ensure the application is optimized for PostgreSQL, leveraging its scalability features for handling large amounts of data in production.